Cripzs/Fullyz.xyz/README.md

 #  What is Fullyz.xyz?

- ## Fullyz.xyz is a powerful Roblox script that is designed to work seamlessly across multiple games on both PC and mobile platforms.
-This remastered version of the popular Crips Gaming Chair script offers players a variety of features and functionalities that can enhance their gaming experience on Roblox.
+Fullyz.xyz is a powerful Roblox script that is designed to work seamlessly across multiple games on both PC and mobile platforms.
+This remastered version of Crips Gaming Chair script offers players a variety of features and functionalities that can enhance their gaming experience on Roblox.

 With Fullyz.xyz, players can enjoy a having advantages against other players.
 The script is constantly updated and improved to ensure that it remains effective and up-to-date with the latest Roblox games and updates.